stanislav-chekmenev/polaris-ligand-potency/plan.md

         my_var = cfg.MY_VAR
         ```
         Check `models/mpnn/gat.py` to see how I do it.
+    - data.edge_attr - a torch tensor of edge features of shape (num_edges, F_e).
+We get it with Graphium.
     - data.y - a torch tensor of our targets.

 **NB!
 Make sure the tensors are of the proper data.type like `torch.float`.
 All the shapes above are given for 1 graph, so 1 SMILES representation.
 We will process a list of them and save them as a list of PyG `Data` objects, which represent our graphs with the attributes listed above.**